 The next morning we packed the car and said a sad farewell to the Ice House.
 What an experience it had been to stay in such a fantastic building.

-I’d like to close by thanking the lovely Jemima at Cottages & Castles for arranging our visit to the Ice House.
-A huge thanks also to owner Pam for giving us access to her beautiful home.
+Thanks to the lovely Jemima at Cottages & Castles for arranging our visit to the Ice House.
+Thanks also to owner Pam for giving us access to her beautiful home.
 Although our stay was provided on a complimentary basis all opinions are entirely my own.

 Until next time ……..